 Looking to reduce your impact on the environment?
 See how these companies use AT&T network solutions to reduce their greenhouse emissions.Share this quote

-Enable greener solutions with the Internet of Things (IoT)
+Enable more sustainable solutions with the Internet of Things (IoT)

 IoT connects everything to the internet, from computers and phones to cars and… yes, even pallets.
 Recently, businesses have started to use more durable, reusable composite pallets to circumvent many of the challenges that traditional brittle and wasteful wood pallets bring.
 Naturally, though, these composite pallets are more expensive to produce which makes the potential loss or theft of these pallets a heftier risk.

 But, with IoT technology, pallets manufactured with tracking devices allow companies to locate lost pallets, negating the risk of loss.
-This ability to effectively track pallets and control loss rates makes this greener solution much more attractive.
-This is an example of how, through the connected world of IoT, businesses can address many of the potential shortcomings of a greener alternative and make it a more lucrative endeavor.
+This ability to effectively track pallets and control loss rates makes this sustainable solution much more attractive.
+This is an example of how, through the connected world of IoT, businesses can address many of the potential shortcomings of a more sustainable alternative and make it a more lucrative endeavor.

 How can you do your part for the environment?

 The above are just a couple of specific examples of how AT&T technology is empowering companies to make more environmentally conscious business decisions.
 Other companies are using networking technology to make their equipment and facilities more energy-efficient and gain more precise control over their equipment to reduce greenhouse emissions.
 But in every use case, the idea is the same: using the technology that keeps your business connected to enable more energy-efficient operations and less wasteful procedures.